 Ilbert de Lacy was a major participant in the Harrying of the North (1069–70) which effectively ended the quasi-independence of the region through large-scale destruction that resulted in the relative “pacification” of the local population and the replacement of local Anglo–Danish lords with Normans to which Ilbert de Lacy was a principle.
 As such, Ilbert de Lacy received from the Conquerer vast grants of land in West Yorkshire, where he built Pontefract Castle.
 It was to secure the area from further rebellion and Scots incursions.

-This is how his grandson Ralph the Red, (abet an illegitimate one) eventually came to Clitheroe in 1102 through a grant of manors from Ilberts son and heir Robert de Lacy the atribeted father of Ralph the Red.
+This is how Ilberts grandson Ralph the Red, (abet an illegitimate one) eventually came to Clitheroe in 1102 through a grant of manors from Ilberts son and heir Robert de Lacy the attributed father of Ralph the Red.
 The Harrying of the North was the precursor as to how the de Mitton’s became established in this area 30 years later with the documented Nov.
-23, 1102 manor grant from Robert de Lacy along the old Northumbria souther border of Northumberland on the north side of the Ribble at “Mitune” with the ancient border to the south of the river, the kingdom of Mercer.
+23, 1102 manor grant from Robert de Lacy along the old Northumbria southern border of Northumberland on the north side of the Ribble at “Mitune” with the ancient border to the south of the river, the kingdom of Mercer.

-The Honour of Pontefract, which included the manor of Mitton was maintained by Ilbert’s direct male descendants for the next three generations until 1192 and the death of Robert (3rd.) de Lacy the last of the first line of Norman de Lacy who died without a male heir.
-The second de Lacy line then began through a female connected de Lacy line to a grandson, Roger Fitz-Eustace who took the surname de Lacy from that maternal grandmother whose great grandfather was Ilbert de Lacey of the conquest.
-That 2nd.scion line sucession eventually ended in 1348 with the death of Alice de Lacy, the sole survivor of Henry de Lacy, third Earl of Lincoln and the last of the great de Lacy’s as Barons of Pontefract and Lords of Bowland. being the last member of his family to hold that title.
-Henry like Robert in 1192 also died with out a male heir in 1311.
-That last male de Lacy sucession ceased upon the death of Henry de Lacy ll.
-The de Lacy’s lands were eventually subsumed into the Duchy of Lancaster.
-The de Mittons were supplanted from their manor after 1311 by the new paramount feudal lord Thomas Plantagenet, husband of Alice de Lacy.
+The Honour of Pontefract, which included the manor of Mitton was maintained by Ilbert’s direct male descendants for the next three generations until 1192 and the death of Robert (3rd.
+Robert) de Lacy.
+He was the last of the first Normand bloodline de Lacy’s who died without a male heir.
+The second de Lacy line then began through a female connected de Lacy line to a grandson, Roger Fitz-Eustace who took the surname de Lacy from his maternal grandmother whose great grandfather was Ilbert de Lacy of the conquest.
+That 2nd.scion line succession eventually ended in 1348 with the death of Alice de Lacy, the sole surviving daughter of Henry de Lacy, third Earl of Lincoln and he the last of the great de Lacy Barons of Pontefract and Lords of Bowland. being the last member of his family to hold that title.
+Henry like Robert in 1192 also died with out a male heir in 1311 with only Alice surviving.
+That male de Lacy succession ceased upon the death of Henry de Lacy ll. de Lacy’s lands were eventually subsumed into the Duchy of Lancaster circa 1353.
+The de Mittons were terminated from their manor after 1311 by the new paramount feudal lord Thomas Plantagenet, husband of Alice de Lacy.
 The de Mitton family feudal magna manor holdings had coincided for 208 years with the de Lacy`s as Lords of Bowland until the death of Henry de Lacy in 1311.
-He being the last male de Lacy to be the Lord of Bowland.
 With Henry de Lacy death the de Mittons tenure as Lord of their surname manor ended.